microsoft/LightGBM/docs/Experiments.rst

 | 16       | 42 s          | 11GB                      |
 +----------+---------------+---------------------------+

-From the results, we found that LightGBM performs linear speed up in parallel learning.
+From the results, we found that LightGBM achieves a linear speedup with parallel learning.

 GPU Experiments
 ---------------